google/flax/docs_nnx/guides/randomness.md

 +++

 In the previous section, we showed how to use `nnx.vmap` with a module that contained implicit random state.
 But we can use other `nnx` transformations too!
+Remember: implicit random state isn't different from any other type of Model state, and this applies to Flax NNX transforms too.
+This means you can use the Flax NNX state handling APIs of each transform to get the results you want.
 For a more involved example, let’s explore how to implement recurrent dropout on an `RNNCell` using `nnx.scan`.

 We'll start by constructing the `RNNCell` class: